seanmiddleditch/formatxx/README.md

 ## History and Design Notes

-The library that motivated this author to write formatxx is the excellent [cppformat](https://cppformat.github.io/) by Victor Zverovich. cppformat does much of what this library does, has excellent runtime speed, and a responsive and talented author.
-Unfortunately, the library failed to meet a few needs that cppformat seeks to address: cppformat relies on some very heavy standard headers, its error handling mechanisms are limited to C++ exceptions (which cannot be used in some industries) or `abort`, the compilation time overhead of including its primary header is pretty large, and its support for formatting user-defined types relies on `std::ostream` wrappers (which are neither lightweight includes nor are they runtime efficient).
-For these reasons, research into formatxx began.
+The library that motivated this author to write formatxx is the excellent [fmtlib](https://github.com/fmtlib/fmt) (previously cppformat) by Victor Zverovich and contributors. fmtlib does much of what this library does, has excellent runtime speed, and responsive and talented authors.
+Unfortunately at the time the cppformat library failed to meet a few needs that formatxx seeks to address: it had relied on some heavy standard headers, its error handling mechanisms were and are limited to C++ exceptions or `abort`, the compilation time overhead was large, and its support for formatting user-defined types relied on complicated and expensive mechanisms like `std::ostream` wrappers.
+For those reasons, research into formatxx began.

 The initial design did not use a `format_value` function for each type.
 Instead, an enumeration for the basic categories of primitives (`bool`, `signed long`, `double`, etc.) was computed via